Article I - Name and Purpose Article II - Membership Article III - Board of Directors Article IV – Executive Committee

 gender, sexual orientation, marital status, political affiliation, veteran status, physical or mental challenge.

 The Chapter shall not devote significant activities to attempting to influence legislation by propaganda or otherwise, and shall not advocate or campaign for legislation or a defeat of proposed legislation.
 The Chapter shall not directly or indirectly participate in, including the publishing

 or distribution of statements, any political campaign on behalf of or in opposition to any candidate for public office.

 Section A. Eligibility

-Membership in the Chapter is open to those persons who have interests or responsibilities in training, human resource development, workplace learning and performance; are interested in advancing the objectives of the Chapter and the Society; and subscribe to and are qualified under these Bylaws.
+Membership in the Chapter is open to those persons who have interests or responsibilities in training, human resource development, workplace learning and performance; are interested in advancing the objectives of the Chapter and the Society; and subscribe to and are qualified under

 Section B. Membership